October Health – 2025 Report

 Strategies for a Country to Lower Chronic Illness Stress

-- Launch campaigns to educate the public on managing chronic illnesses and stress.
+- Educate the public about chronic illnesses and stress management techniques.

 What can businesses do to assist their employees?